e3krisztian/pyrene/README.txt

 - installation of packages is done with [pip](http://www.pip-installer.org)
 - upload of packages is done with [twine](https://pypi.python.org/pypi/twine)

-I support the following commands:
+I *will* support the following commands:

 paix use repo
 paix copy package[s] repo: